The Elements of a Legally Enforceable Contract in My State

 A binding contract is not the same thing as a promise.
 In other words, if you say, “I promise to paint your house on Thursday,” and the other person agrees to that, there is no contract despite their acceptance.

 This is because you receive nothing in exchange.
-In order for a contract to exist, there must be some exchange of value, also known as “mutual consideration.”
+A contract must have some exchange of value, also known as “mutual consideration.”
 For many contracts, this mutual consideration is cash.
 But anything of value can serve as consideration.

 Having an attorney draft your contract will ensure that the language clearly and unambiguously reflects what was—and was not—agreed to.
 This will greatly assist you in recovering damages resulting from the other side’s breach.